-If you are into travel cuisine then you are in for a treat.
-Hawaiian cuisine is influenced heavily by cultures from all over the world as people have brought not only new flavors and foods to the islands, but also introduced different cooking styles as well.
-While many people recognize Hawaii for pineapples and macadamia nuts, there is much more to enjoy.
-One of the most popular of Hawaiian dishes is Poi.
-Poi is a staple starch dish, made from fermented taro root, baked and then pounded into a paste.
-Other popular elements of Hawaiian cuisine include pork, fresh seafood, rice, and chicken, used in dishes like Kalua Pork, Squid Luau, Lomi Lomi Salmon, and Chicken Long Rice.
-Much of this amazing food can be experienced at traditional Luaus.
-Luaus are Hawaiian dinners or feasts held on the beach that include shows displaying Hawaiian traditions including hula dancers and fire shows.
+If you enjoy travel cuisine, then you are in for a treat.
+Hawaiian cuisine has been influenced heavily by cultures from all over the world, as people have brought not only new flavors and foods to the islands but also introduced different cooking styles, as well.
+While many people recognize Hawaii for its pineapples and macadamia nuts, there is much more to enjoy.
+One of the most popular Hawaiian dishes is poi.
+Poi is a staple starch dish made from fermented taro root which is then baked and then pounded into a paste.
+Other popular staples of Hawaiian cuisine include pork, fresh seafood, rice, and chicken, used in dishes like Kalua Pork, Squid Luau, Lomi Lomi Salmon, and Chicken Long Rice.
+Much of this amazing food can be found at traditional luaus.
+Luaus are Hawaiian dinners or feasts held on the beach that include shows displaying Hawaiian traditions like hula dancing and fire shows.

 Many people come to Honolulu each year to visit Pearl Harbor.
-On December 7th, 1941, the Empire of Japan bombed the Pearl Harbor Naval Base near Honolulu with a surprise military strike, attacking and destroying a large number of U.S. Navy ships.
-In memory of the attack and all the lives lost, a memorial was built and below it lies the USS Arizona at the bottom of the Pacific Ocean.
-This museum has an open-air entrance that is above the USS Arizona's resting site.
-The memorial is visited every year by millions of people and marks the resting place of the 1,177 sailors and marines who lost their lives that regrettable day.
+On December 7th, 1941, the Empire of Japan bombed the Pearl Harbor Naval Base near Honolulu in a surprise military strike, attacking and destroying a large number of U.S. Navy ships.
+In memory of the attack and all the lives lost, a memorial was built with an open-air entrance above the USS Arizona, which lies at the bottom of the Pacific Ocean.
+The memorial is visited every year by millions of people and marks the resting place of the 1,177 sailors and Marines who lost their lives that day.

 Hawaiian culture is rich in beauty, traditions, and history.
 Your trip to the islands will be a most memorable experience.
 When you begin planning your trip, it is best to obtain